|

 for a Carver SP, meaning they could find no record of one having ever come

 on the market.
-Possibly unique and a museum quality
+Possibly unique and a museum quality piece.

-ONE OF TWO KNOWN SIGNED PHOTOS OF GEORGE WASHINGTON
+RARE SIGNED PHOTO OF GEORGE WASHINGTON

 CARVER